Cray-HPE/docs-csm/operations/configure_cray_cli.md

    originally attempted on, because of the lack of critical Python modules on that node.
 However, it may complete successfully on the rest of the nodes.

-   Alternatively, the modules could be installed using 'pip' or 'pip3' if that is available on the node.
+   Alternatively, the modules could be installed using `pip` or `pip3` if that is available on the node.

 1. (`ncn-mws#`) Check for Kubernetes setup on the node